My Favorite Artistic Works

 “Gratitude to the Unknown Instructors” by W. B. Yeats

 This short poem uses its space so effectively and with such grace that I cannot help but hold it so highly.
-Yeats is one of my favorite poets for a good reason; his mastery of the English language ensures his poetry stands above most others.
+Yeats is one of my favorite poets for a good reason; his mastery of poetic precision insists that he be held in high regard.

 “Reflective” by A. R. Ammons